 How Do I Know What Size Trailer Coupler I Need?

-Two factors need to be considered: 1) The frame size & shape of the trailer, and 2) The size of the hitch ball.
-(Hitch balls are easy to swap out if needed.)
+- The size of the hitch ball (hitch balls are easy to swap out if needed)

 A coupler attaches to a hitch ball using a latching mechanism that clamps around the ball.
 There are different types of latching mechanisms.

-The shape and size of the coupler also needs to match the trailer’s frame.
+The shape and size of the coupler must also match the trailer’s frame.
 If you have a straight trailer tongue with a standard 2″ hitch, you’ll need to use a standard 2″ coupler.
 If, on the other hand, you have a 3″ round channel, you’ll need a 3″ round coupler.

 Remember, you also need to consider the weight capacity of your trailer coupler.
 Most are rated for GTW (gross trailer weight).
 But some are also rated for maximum tongue weight (TW).
 Every towing setup is only as strong as its weakest component.